Learn how to recover access to your Ring account (without calling Customer Support) if you’ve lost access to verification codes.

-This article explains how to recover access to your Ring account without having to call Customer Support.
-The process involves 5 simple steps to securely verify your identity and generate a new verification code.
+The process involves five simple steps to securely verify your identity and generate a new verification code.
 All you need is your mobile device or web browser, your government-issued ID documentation, and a quick photo of yourself.
+Review these steps or tap the Verify with ID button below to begin.

 How it works